-Your request will be assessed by the Associate Dean of Studies.
-If approved, the Associate Dean of Studies will inform the Subject Coordinator who will apply the Special Consideration provisions to your results in the assessment and will notify you by email of any extension or alternative assessment deadlines.
+If approved, the Academic Advisor Team Leader will inform the Subject Coordinator who will apply the Special Consideration provisions to your results in the assessment and will notify you by email of any extension or alternative assessment deadlines.
 Such deadlines cannot extend beyond the final day of the second week of the special exams except in exceptional circumstances.
-All requests for Special Consideration must be lodged NO LATER THAN FIVE WORKING DAYS AFTER THE DUE DATE OF THE ASSESSMENT.
+All requests for Special Consideration must be lodged no later than five working days after the due date of the assessment.